botiose/algorep/README.txt

 ./etc/script/gen-build.sh [build/release]

-If no argument is given the project will be build in debug mode by default.
+If no argument is given the project will be build in release mode by default.

 The generated directory will contain a single subdirectory named after the output of the 'lscpu' command.
 The usual build files will be located under this